Worldwide Exchange: Second format (March 28, 2011 – May 11, 2012)

-Third format (May 14, 2012-December 31, 2015)
+Third format (May 14, 2012 – December 31, 2015)

 Worldwide Exchange underwent an overhaul on May 14, 2012, with the addition of Kelly Evans as co-anchor.
 In another major tweak, the show was then broadcast entirely from Europe.
 At that point, there were no longer Asian and U.S. anchors, due in part to Tan's and DeAngelis' departures from the show, leaving Ross Westgate as the last original anchor.
 The program later launched new titles and reduced to a single location with the program being solely presented from London.

 Ross Westgate became the sole anchor of Worldwide Exchange on May 7, 2013, after Kelly Evans' departure from CNBC Europe's London headquarters, due to her reassignment back to the United States and her then-new anchoring duties on Squawk on the Street.
 On June 6, 2014, Westgate himself left the program, as well as CNBC Europe, and was replaced by Julia Chatterley.
 Newly hired anchor Wilfred Frost (son of David Frost) joined as co-anchor on September 1, 2014, and Seema Mody (formerly of CNBC TV18 and CNBC US) joined the program on September 15 (later to leave during September 2015 when she returned to CNBC's US headquarters).
-In June 2015, Carolin Roth (previously CNBC Europe's Zurich correspondent and Europe anchor of Capital Connection) joined the program.
+In June 2015, Carolin Roth (previously CNBC Europe's Zürich correspondent and Europe anchor of Capital Connection) joined the program.
 She replaced Julia Chatterley (who then returned to her previous role as a correspondent) and became a permanent co-anchor.
 On September 4, 2015 as previously mentioned, Mody left Worldwide Exchange to rejoin CNBC US and less than a week later, on September 10, Susan Li, previously a co-anchor of Asia Squawk Box on sister network CNBC Asia, joined the program in the same capacity.

 The last two-hour edition of Worldwide Exchange aired on December 24, 2015, and was reduced to one-hour beginning the week of December 28.
 The final CNBC Europe-produced show from London aired on December 31, 2015.